danielpodrazka/editor-mcp/README.md

 3. **read** - The LLM examines specific sections relevant to the task, with lines shown alongside numbers for better context
 4. **select** - When ready to edit, the LLM selects specific lines (limited to a configurable number, default 50)
 5. **overwrite** - The LLM proposes replacement content, resulting in a git diff-style preview that shows exactly what will change
-6. **decide** - After reviewing the preview, the LLM can accept or cancel the changes
+6. **confirm/cancel** - After reviewing the preview, the LLM can either apply or discard the changes

 This structured workflow forces the LLM to reason carefully about each edit and prevents common errors like accidentally overwriting entire files.
 By seeing previews of changes before committing them, the LLM can verify its edits are correct.